Locotech-Oy/prisma-cloud-compute-reporter/README.md

 This is a CLI tool for parsing the JSON output of a Prisma Cloud Compute scan report (twistcli) and converting it to other formats.

 ***NOTE: This tool is provided as is and without any official support.
 Issues will be handled on a best effort basis.
-Pull requests for bugfixes and new features are welcome, if they make sense to us we will attempt to incorporate them.***
+Pull requests for bugfixes and new features are welcome, we will try to include them as quickly as possible.
+Please see the [contribution](CONTRIBUTING.md) guidelines.***

 ## Install